GCMO/GCMO/README.md

 ### Hi there 👋

-Im currently working on boosting my Fullstack with React & NextJS & MongoDB projects
+Im currently working on boosting my Fullstack with React, NextJS & MongoDB projects.
+Please share ideas for cool portfolio projects and repos you wish collaboration with.

 ## Personal Projects